VulcanJS/Vulcan-Starter/README.md

 They were tested Oct 15/2017, on an 8Gb Qemu/KVM virtual machine running a freshly installed Xubuntu Desktop 16.04 LTS.
 Expect other environments to behave differently but, sufficiently similar that, adaptation should not be difficult.

+#### Critical prerequisite

+Note that, to use the scripts below, you **must already have** SSH access to GitHub.
+You'll need that in any case for properly managing version control of your project.
+Learn more at [GiHub Bootcamp : Set up git](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

 #### Step 1 - Preparation

     # Prepare dependencies
-    sudo apt install -y curl;            # Need curl to get the other stuff. sudo apt install -y build-essential; # Need C++ build tools for fast bcrypt installation
+    sudo apt install -y git;             # Need git for managing your project's source code. sudo apt install -y curl;            # Need curl to get the other stuff. sudo apt install -y build-essential; # Need C++ build tools for fast bcrypt installation